 We have never paid dividends on our capital stock and do not anticipate paying any dividends for the foreseeable future.
-Additionally, the terms of our CIRM Loan Agreement restrict our ability to declare or pay dividends to our stockholders.
 We anticipate that the Company will retain its earnings, if any, for future growth.
 Investors seeking cash dividends should not invest in the Company's common stock for that purpose.